shadowezz/Productiv/docs/DeveloperGuide.md

 * [`LogicDispatcher.java`](https://github.com/AY2021S1-CS2103T-F11-2/tp/tree/master/src/main/java/seedu/address/logic/LogicDispatcher.java)

 The Logic component parses the user commands and executes them.
-`LogicDispatcher` selects the correct parser to, based on the current mode (ie `deliverable` mode).
+`LogicDispatcher` selects the correct parser based on the current mode (ie deliverable mode).

 This is the list of what Model components are affected:
-* `LogicDeliverable`: Component that affects `DeliverableModel` when in `deliverable` mode.
+* `LogicDeliverable`: Component that affects `DeliverableModel` when in deliverable mode.
-* `LogicMeeting`: Component that affects `MeetingModel` when in `meeting` mode.
+* `LogicMeeting`: Component that affects `MeetingModel` when in meeting mode.
-* `LogicPerson`: Component that affects `PersonModel` when in `contact` mode.
+* `LogicPerson`: Component that affects `PersonModel` when in contact mode.

 Commands that do not affect Model components will be passed to `GeneralParser` when in any mode.

 The components follow the general sequence to execute a command:

-1. `Logic` uses `XYZBookParser` class to parse the user command.
+1. Logic uses `XYZBookParser` class to parse the user command.
 1. This results in a `ABCCommand` object which is executed by the `LogicDispatcherManager`.
-1. The command execution can affect the `Model` (e.g. adding a meeting).
+1. The command execution can affect the Model (e.g. adding a meeting).
-1. The result of the command execution is encapsulated as a `CommandResult` object which is passed back to the `Ui`.
+1. The result of the command execution is encapsulated as a `CommandResult` object which is passed back to `Ui`.
-1. In addition, the `CommandResult` object can also instruct the `Ui` to perform certain actions, such as displaying help or switching mode for the user.
+1. In addition, `CommandResult` can also instruct `Ui` to perform certain actions, such as displaying help or switching mode for the user.

-Given below is the Sequence Diagram for interactions within the `Logic` component for API call of any command.
+Given below is the Sequence Diagram for interactions within the Logic component for API call of any command.

 ![Interactions Inside the Logic Component for any command](images/CommandSequenceDiagram.png)